Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lessons/lesson-06.md

 <!-- > -->

+What?

-This project will create a library that works with an API.
+With this project you will create a library that works with an API.

 ⚙️

 <!-- > -->

+Why?

 APIs are used everywhere and are an important part of the web ecosystem.